erik78se/tutorial-elk-stack/getting-started-with-elk.md

 # What you will learn

-* How to deploy the ELK stack
+* How to deploy the ELK stack.
 * How to send logs through a custom pyhton application.
 * Use a [juju action] to perform workload in a charm.
 * How to add the [filebeat] charm to track logs in a custom logfile.